ingrahamrocketry/ingrahamrocketry.github.io/README.md

 Current Editor for 2025 - 2026: Mae
 As I am a senior, I will be passing this job off to whomever succeeds me, please don't hesitate to reach out with any questions!

-Please continue to update the officer log below, as well as the list of Rocket gods
+Please continue to update the officer log below

 Officers: